aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will receive a fortune cookie.
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

-Last update: Sat Mar 14 05:37:17 2026
+Last update: Sun Mar 15 05:58:46 2026

 ### Let's play! 🎮